DjangoGirls/tutorial-extensions/en/add_wagtail_to_your_website/README.md

-# Homework: Add WagTail to your website
+# Homework: Add Wagtail to your website

 > Part of this chapter is based on Wagtail’s official [Getting Started tutorial](https://docs.wagtail.org/en/stable/getting_started/tutorial.html).